sanjaybasu/healthcare-ai-equity/index.md

 ## Overview

-This text provides technical foundations and practical implementation guidance for developing, validating, and deploying clinical ML, RL and AI systems that achieve robust performance across underserved patient populations.
+This text provides technical foundations and practical implementation guidance for developing, validating, and deploying clinical ML and AI systems that achieve robust performance across underserved patient populations.
 Written for healthcare data scientists, clinicial data-scientists, and ML practitioners entering healthcare, this resource addresses the critical challenge of building data science-driven systems with validated generalizability across real-world clinical settings where patients often lack access to such technologies and their associated services and supports.

 **Why this matters:** Most healthcare AI systems demonstrate strong performance on training data or among populations with privilege, but fail when deployed across patient populations who are typically disadvantaged by social needs and poor healthcare or technology access, leading to unreliable predictions, safety concerns, and suboptimal clinical outcomes.
 This textbook treats population-stratified evaluation, bias detection, and robust generalization as fundamental requirements of clinical validity.